Heroes Story: Meet Desi

-For 7-year-old Desi, going to the hospital became a regular occurrence after she experienced a stroke as a result of sickle cell disease.
-“Desi would tense up and it would be a very grueling day,” her mother, Pam, recalls.
+For seven year old Desi, going to the hospital became a regular occurrence after she experienced a stroke as a result of Sickle Cell Disease.
+“Desi would tense up and it would be a very grueling day,” her mother Pam recalls.
 Desi’s doctor at the Children’s Hospital of Michigan suggested that Pam contact Kids Kicking Cancer, a program to teach Desi therapeutic martial arts to gain control over her mind and body during stressful times.
 The program also works with sickle cell patients.

 Pam was thrilled with the quality of the program.
 “The kids learn real techniques and fundamentals of martial arts.
 For parents who are swamped with medical bills, the fact that there was no cost was also a big deal.”

-Today, Desi, now 18, is also battling epilepsy.
-While dealing with the aftermath of a seizure or hearing tough news, her parents notice Desi will automatically switch to using her power breathing and body scans.
-In addition to any complications from sickle cell and moyamoya, these tools now help her process the frustration that epilepsy can bring.
+Today, Desi is now twenty-one years old and is also battling epilepsy.
+While dealing with the aftermath of a seizure or hearing tough news, Desi still automatically shifts to using her power breathing and body scans.
+In addition to any complications from sickle cell and moyamoya disease, these tools now help her process the frustration that epilepsy can bring.

 When asked what she likes most about the program, Desi says, “I enjoy hanging out with friends (at the events and demos) who understand what life is like when you have serious health challenges.
 I appreciate the support Kids Kicking Cancer provides me.
 The entire organization treats me like a family member.
 Sometimes it can be hard to use your techniques and you may need a coach to help you get past the initial panic.
 Knowing help is just a call away makes me feel like they have my back, and I am never alone.”